suzannepk/mpi_parallel/README.md

 ## MPI Scatter and Reduce
-The way we will implement the parallel dot product in the code below also uses two more MPI fuctions: MPI_Sactter and MPI_Reduce.
+The way we will implement the parallel dot product in the code below also uses two more MPI function: MPI_Scatter and MPI_Reduce.

 - **MPI_Scatter**: Splits a large dataset into smaller chunks and sends one chunk to each process.
   - Example: If you have 8 elements and 4 processes, each process gets 2 elements.